 that

-about providing technical assistance and resources to vast majority of people
+strategic philanthropy is about developing the undeveloped, about providing technical assistance and resources to vast majority of people

+across the world who need to be empowered to become productive citizens.
 1 Context: Branding 2010s The Joy of Life decade is an invitation from Nobel

 Dr Yunus http://www.yunuscentre.org to every being to join in, not the least youth ambassadors and global brand ceos!
 Whilst giving Nelson Mandela’s